Sedan, Nebraska

 Unincorporated community in Nebraska, U.S.

 Sedan is an unincorporated community in Nuckolls County, Nebraska, United States.

 History

-A post office was established at Sedan in 1906, and remained in operation until it was discontinued in 1951.
-It was named after Sedan, in France.
+A post office named Coy was established at Sedan in 1900, before later being renamed Sedan in 1906, and remained in operation until it was discontinued in 1951.
+It was named after Sedan, in France.This naming was chosen by the Burlington and Missouri River Railroad, which established the settlement.